So, you want to compete in a recreational or competitive sport challenge?

 There really is a maximum amount of training and exercise our bodies can handle; completing 10 sessions a week is generally too many for an amateur athlete.

-Your first step should be to have a thorough physical examination from either your GP, physiotherapist or an exercise physiologist (EP).
-This will ensure you understand where you are starting from, and when working with a physiotherapist or EP, you can develop a training program that is tailored for your current condition and fitness/training goals.
+Your first step should be to have a thorough physical examination from either your GP or physiotherapist.
+This will ensure you understand where you are starting from, and when working with a physiotherapist, you can develop a training program that is tailored for your current condition and fitness/training goals.

 Our ability to manage load and to train as much as we want is affected by a variety of factors that need consideration.
 You need a training load that is effective without resulting in negative consequences, such as injury, fatigue, illness or overtraining.

 Training loads should vary depending on your age and health issues, as recovery times between training can be different.
 For example, after age 40, tissue repair does not take place as quickly as it once did, so recovery takes longer.

 You are more likely to get injured if your training load increases too quickly and you are not accustomed to these changes.
 If you’ve had a previous injury, you are at greater risk of sustaining a new injury.

 For example, if your training load is increased by more than 15% over the previous week’s load, injury risk can rise by up to 50% so for many, it is recommended to only increase training loads in increments of around 10% – run 2km this week, and increase it to 2.2km next week.

 Running training programs and the Goldilocks zone.